6 Ways to Get Stronger, More Resilient Skin

-For our acid mantle to function properly, it requires an optimal — slightly acidic — pH level of around 5.5.
-When that number fluctuates too much, all sorts of things can happen including a dreaded breakout and/or skin irritation.
-(For more information on how skin care products can affect our skin’s pH balance, read this.)
-The point is to steer clear of irritating formulas that can have an alkalizing effect on the skin, strip it of its natural oils, and leave the barrier vulnerable to assailants.
+For our skin’s acid mantle to function properly, it requires an optimal — slightly acidic — pH level of around 5.5.
+When that number fluctuates too much, all sorts of things can happen, including a spontaneous breakout or skin irritation.
+Steer clear of irritating formulas that can have an alkalizing effect on the skin, which can strip it of its natural oils and leave the skin barrier vulnerable to aggressors.

-Now that you know what to avoid, it’s time to share what you most certainly should acquire and use!
-To help improve your skin’s barrier function and flounce, moisturize with lipids, like ceramides, cholesterol, and fatty acids.
-SkinCeuticals Triple Lipid Restore 2:4:2—boasting a cocktail of 2% pure ceramides, 4% natural cholesterol, and 2% fatty acids—can help restore the skin’s external barrier and support natural self-repair, while targeting visible skins of aging on the skin.
-Another must-have is Vichy Thermal Spa Water formulated with a unique concentration of 15 rare minerals— magnesium, calcium, iron, and potassium, to name a few—to soothe the skin and fortify its natural barrier function.
-Not to mention, it feels incredibly refreshing when spritzed liberally!
+To help improve your skin’s barrier function and in turn achieve stronger skin, moisturize with lipids, like ceramides, cholesterol, and fatty acids.
+The SkinCeuticals Triple Lipid Restore 2:4:2 is a moisturizing blend of 2% pure ceramides, 4% natural cholesterol and 2% fatty acids that can help restore the skin’s external barrier and support natural self-repair while targeting visible skins of aging.
+Another must-have is the Vichy Minéral 89 Hyaluronic Face Moisturizer, which is formulated with Vichy Mineralizing Thermal Water and a unique concentration of 15 rare minerals, including magnesium, calcium, iron and potassium, to hydrate, plump and fortify the skin.

-Free radicals and UV rays are not your friends.
-In fact, this skin-damaging tag team is your skin’s arch nemesis, so you’ll have to fight back.
-Use broad-spectrum SPF of 30 or more every single day and layer it over an antioxidant-rich product—vitamin C is a fan-favorite.
-One of our favorite pairings is vitamin C-rich serum SkinCeuticals C E Ferulic and SkinCeuticals Physical Fusion UV Defense SPF 50.
+Free radicals and UV rays can wreak havoc if you’re looking to get stronger skin.
+Use broad-spectrum SPF of 30 or more every single day and layer it over an antioxidant-rich product.
+One of our favorite pairings is the vitamin C-rich serum SkinCeuticals C E Ferulic and SkinCeuticals Physical Fusion UV Defense SPF 50.

-Easier said than done, right?
-But seriously, try your darndest not to sweat the small stuff.
 In order for your skin function properly from the inside out, you’ll need to use the right products in tandem with a proper diet and reduced stress levels.
 Stress has been proven to take a serious toll on our body’s largest organ.
-Take a breath, do some yoga, and know that it’s all going to be A-OK.
+With that said, take a breath, try taking up a new exercise class like yoga and rest assure that everything is going to be A-OK.